 Kathleen Chan, MSc AHN Student

-Kathleen recently started her MSc in Applied Human Nutrition and holds a BSc in Environmental Biology and a BSc in Applied Human Nutrition (Dietetics).
+Kathleen is completing her MSc in Applied Human Nutrition and holds a BSc in Environmental Biology and a BSc in Applied Human Nutrition (Dietetics).
 Kathleen had the pleasure of completing her honours research on infant feeding knowledge and attitudes in the general public under the supervision of Dr. Whitfield.
 For her masters research, she working with the Trial of Thiamine Supplementation in Cambodia project, a multidisciplinary study exploring thiamine deficiency diseases in rural Cambodia.
 Kathleen's analysis will specifically examine salt consumption among lactating mothers to assess salt as a potential fortification vehicle for thiamine.
-She is thrilled to be spending this year with fellow student Jelisa Gallant in Cambodia and to be learning more about the world of international nutrition and public health.
+She was thrilled to spend a year with fellow student Jelisa Gallant in Cambodia, and to learn more about the world of international nutrition and public health.

 Hillary Fry, MSc AHN Student

 Hillary has recently begun her MSc AHN at the Mount, having previously attained a BSc in Biochemistry Nutrition from Memorial University in 2017, as well as a BSc in Nutrition and Dietetics from Acadia University in 2019.
 During her time at Memorial, Hillary became fascinated by the biochemical, physiological, and psychological components of breastfeeding, while her education in dietetics opened her eyes to the societal pressures and struggles around infant feeding that new moms face.
 She is currently working on the REFINE study, examining similarities or differences in feeding practices during bottle- and breastfeeding.
 In the future, Hillary hopes to support new moms as they navigate the world of infant feeding through dietetic practice and certification as an IBCLC.